 “A pattern of psychoactive substance use that is causing damage to health.
 The damage may be physical (as in cases of hepatitis from the self-administration of injected drugs) or mental (e.g. episodes of depressive disorder secondary to heavy consumption of alcohol)”.

 Harmful use commonly, but not always, has adverse social consequences.
 Social consequences in themselves, however, are not sufficient to justify a diagnosis of harmful use.
 The diagnosis of harmful use can be made when amphetamine-type stimulant use does not meet the criteria for dependence.

-Harmful use is defined by the following:
+Harmful use is defined in ICD-10 by the following:

 - There is clear evidence the substance use was responsible for (or substantially contributed to) physical or psychological harm, including impaired judgment or dysfunctional behaviour, which may lead to disability or have adverse consequences for interpersonal relationships.